laravel/docs/cashier-paddle.md

 > {note} To ensure Cashier properly handles all Paddle events, remember to [set up Cashier's webhook handling](#handling-paddle-webhooks).

+<a name="paddle-sandbox"></a>
+### Paddle Sandbox

+During local and staging development, you should [register a Paddle Sandbox account](https://developer.paddle.com/getting-started/sandbox).
+This account will give you a sandboxed environment to test and develop your applications without making actual payments.
+You may use Paddle's [test card numbers](https://developer.paddle.com/getting-started/sandbox#test-cards) to simulate various payment scenarios.

+After you have finished developing your application you may [apply for a Paddle vendor account](https://paddle.com).

 <a name="database-migrations"></a>
 ### Database Migrations